 Instead, stand still and act calm.
 Don't stare into its eyes because dogs consider that an aggressive challenge, so just look in its general direction and watch it with your peripheral vision.
-Try yawning and licking your lips (a dog’s "calming behavior" to signal passivity) while slowly backing away.
+Slowly blink your eyes to signal passivity.
+Also try yawning and licking your lips (a dog’s "calming behavior" to signal passivity) while slowly backing away.
 Do not turn your back.
 Hopefully, the dog will lose interest and wander away.

 Make fists so the dog won't bite off a finger and cross your forearms across your chest.
 Be ready to protect your most vulnerable anatomy – the front of your torso from your groin to your throat – often a dog's primary target.
 Let the dog sniff you.
 In a low voice say, "No!”
 Stay still until the dog leaves.
 Back away slowly until it's out of sight.

 An ultrasonic dog repellent is useless on a vicious dog, but pepper spray usually works.

 If a dog does attack you, try to "feed" it your jacket, bike equipment, briefcase, or purse as a distraction while you back slowly away toward safety.
 If you’re knocked down or fall, curl into a ball (face down on the ground) and keep your arms wrapped around your ears, face, and neck (with your hands curled into fists).
 Try not to scream or roll around.